sap-tutorials/sap-build-process-automation/tutorials/spa-business-process-project-release-deploy/spa-business-process-project-release-deploy.md

     <!-- border -->![Deploy successful](01_Deployed_process.png)

     > You cannot edit released or deployed projects.
 To continue working on your project, you need to select the Editable option from the list of released versions.

-    > If needed, you can refer to the [Documentation](https://help.sap.com/docs/build-process-automation/sap-build-process-automation/deploy-project?version=Cloud).

 ### Run the business process